MikeiLL/mz-mindbody-api/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Can display multiple locations on same calendar with select to filter.
+Shortcode
+* to show calendar with specified class types.
+* Using modified version of jQuery.filterTable now.
+* Locations now held in array, but still supporting older single item method.

 = 2.0.0 =
 This release includes the most new features and also uses a more minimal version of bootstrap code: just the necessary components.
 New jQuery filter, grid mode schedule view, configurable event cycle duration,